olooney/oranlooney.com/content/quotes/_index.md

 "\[...\] but there is one quality that cannot be purchased that way - and that is reliability.
 The price of reliability is the pursuit of the utmost simplicity.
-<br>&mdash;It is a price which the very rich find most hard to pay."
+It is a price which the very rich find most hard to pay."
-C.A.R.
+<br>&mdash;C.A.R.
 Hoare

 "Inside every large program is a small program trying to get out."